Authors: Jerome C. Wegley and Jeffery D. Scibetta

 Descendants’ Share: If a decedent is survived by descendants, then those descendants are entitled to the entire share not passing to the decedent’s surviving spouse.
 In other words, if the decedent is not survived by a spouse, then the descendants would be entitled to receive the decedent’s entire estate.
 If, on the other hand, the decedent is survived both by a spouse and by descendants, then the exact share to which the descendants are entitled will depend upon whether they are also descendants of the surviving spouse.
 Essentially, the descendants’ share will be either (a) one-half (1/2) of the estate (if one or more of the descendants is not a descendant of the surviving spouse) or (b) one-half (1/2) of the remaining estate assets after the spouse has received the first $30,000 (if all of the descendants are also descendants of the surviving spouse).
 As between (or among) the descendants, the descendants share on a “per stirpital” basis – in other words, the decedent’s living children share equally, and any share that would otherwise pass to a deceased child is divided equally among the children of that deceased child.

-Loss of Spouse’s Intestate Share Rights: A spouse who has, for a year or more, willfully neglected or refused to support the other spouse is deemed to have forfeited his or her right to a share of the other spouse’s intestate estate.
-Similarly, a spouse will lose his/her right to share in the other’s intestate estate if the spouses are legally divorced or if at the time of the deceased spouse’s death, there is a pending divorce action and, even though no divorce decree has been granted, the grounds for divorce have been established.
+Loss of Spouse’s Intestate Share Rights: A spouse who has, for a year or more, willfully neglected or refused to support the other spouse is deemed to have forfeited their right to a share of the other spouse’s intestate estate.
+Similarly, a spouse will lose their right to share in the other’s intestate estate if the spouses are legally divorced or if at the time of the deceased spouse’s death, there is a pending divorce action and, even though no divorce decree has been granted, the grounds for divorce have been established.

 Surviving Spouse's Statutory "Elective Share" Rights

 When a married person dies, the law provides certain protections for the decedent’s surviving spouse.
-In essence, the law limits a person’s ability to write his/her spouse out of his/her Will.
-Under the law in Pennsylvania, a surviving spouse is statutorily entitled to one‑third (1/3) of the assets that the deceased spouse owned at death or conveyed during his/her lifetime while still retaining the power or right to use, possess or enjoy the property.
+In essence, the law limits a person’s ability to write their spouse out of their Will.
+Under the law in Pennsylvania, a surviving spouse is statutorily entitled to one‑third (1/3) of the assets that the deceased spouse owned at death or conveyed during their lifetime while still retaining the power or right to use, possess or enjoy the property.
 This right of a surviving spouse is sometimes called a “statutory elective share” right or “statutory forced share” right.

 Property Not Subject to Election: Pennsylvania law specifically excludes certain types of transfers and property interests from a surviving spouse’s elective share rights.
 Those exceptions include the following: